julfers/revolvingdoorhoax/readme.md

 # The great revolving door hoax #

 Visit the project site at http://revolvingdoorhoax.org.
+The Github repository serves the site, the actual source lives in a [Mercurial repository].

 ## Run the experiment ##